AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

-# FormsFlow.AI Rest API
+# formsflow.ai Rest API
-**FormsFlow.AI** has built this adaptive tier for correlating form management, BPM and analytics together.
+**formsflow.ai** has built this adaptive tier for correlating form management, BPM and analytics together.

 The goal of the REST API is to provide access to all relevant interfaces of the system.